-- 1. Earn a passing average for three marking periods in one semester of a subsequent year, submit a satisfactory research paper if one is required for the semester not being repeated, and pass a Regents or local final examination at the end of the semester being repeated. - 2.
-Students will be eligible for the Credit Recovery Program. - 3.
-Earn a passing final mark in summer school.
-A student who fails a one-semester senior high course must repeat the course for a full semester.
-In certain sequential courses, the above policy does not apply. - 4.
+- 1. Earn a passing average for three marking periods in one semester of a subsequent year, and pass a Regents or local final examination at the end of the semester being repeated. - 2.
+Earn a passing final mark in summer school. - 3.
 Students may also complete a failed course via the online program Edgenuity.